-Taking the time to think
+Taking time to think

 Working isn’t just ‘doing’.
 Working is allowing your brain to process new information, to bounce around ideas, sifting out the good from the mediocre.
 Letting the priorities rise up and the noise drift away.